 Are new antibiotics on the horizon?

 The pipeline for new medications is running dry; no new class of antibiotics has been discovered since 1987.
-Scientists have developed variations of existing drugs, but many say these are not sufficient to stay ahead of evolving bacteria and other microorganisms.
+Scientists have developed variations on existing drugs, but many say these are not sufficient to stay ahead of evolving bacteria and other microorganisms.

 This is in part because many pharmaceutical companies in recent decades have shied away from the market for antibiotics, which is not as profitable as the market for drugs to treat chronic health conditions, such as heart disease and diabetes.
-On top of this, inventing new drugs has become more difficult, leading many pharmaceuticals to abandon antibiotics R&D in the 1990s.
+On top of this, inventing new drugs has become more difficult, which led many pharmaceuticals to abandon antibiotics R&D in the 1990s.
 “The kinds of resistance you are seeing now don’t seem to be amenable to yet another tweak to this particular class of molecule,” former pharmaceutical executive John Rex told PBS NewsHour.

 What are governments doing to address resistance?